Week 11 NFL anytime touchdown scorer picks, back Rashee Rice to score

-Week 11 NFL anytime touchdown scorer odds, picks: Rashee Rice among best bets for anytime TD scorer bets
+Week 11 NFL anytime touchdown scorer picks, odds: Rashee Rice among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top Week 11 NFL anytime TD picks for players like Rashee Rice, Woody Marks, and Kimani Vidal

 The Kansas City Chiefs made it a point to heavily target Rashee Rice in his return from suspension with seven receptions on 10 targets for two touchdowns in Week 7.
 That resulted in a 31-point performance for Kansas City, its second-highest point total of the season, and it's no coincidence that Rice's involvement coincided with Kansas City's offensive success.
 With Andy Reid and the Kansas City Chiefs having an additional week to prepare for the Denver Broncos, the game plan could feature more creative ways to get Rice the ball near the end zone, leading the SportsLine Machine Learning Model to project Rice as one of its top picks for Week 11 anytime TD scorer bets at +125 odds at online sports betting sites.
-Rice has three touchdowns in three games this season.
+Rice's over/under for total receptions on Sunday is 6.5, the highest total of any player in Chiefs vs. Broncos.
 The model also has a few other top picks for Week 11 anytime touchdown scorer bets, including Texans running back Woody Marks and Chargers running back Kimani Vidal to cash for Week 11 anytime TD scorer bets.

 Targeting anytime touchdown bets is one way to approach Week 11 NFL betting at online sports betting sites.
 With NFL props available for almost every player in every game at sportsbooks, the SportsLine Machine Learning Model can help you find value to add to your Week 11 NFL picks.
 It can also help new users take advantage of sportsbook promos like the latest bet365 bonus code, where new users receive $200 in bonus bets with a $5 wager, whether it wins or loses.